mistval/fpersist/README.md

 ### `await fpersist.init()`

 Initialize fpersist.
-You must call this before user other methods.
+You must call this before using other methods.

 ### `await fpersist.clear()`

-Clear persistence and start fresh.
+Clear persistence and start afresh.
 This deletes ALL files in the persistence directory, including files not created by FPersist.

 ### `await fpersist.getItem(key, defaultValue)`